psifrous/Kryptonic/README.md

 - WebApp module of Azure to host the website(webapp) which is available at **http://mlh-jaipur.azurewebsites.net/**
-- Virtual Machine to keep our ML Model running on the cloud.
+- Virtual Machine to keep our ML Model running on the cloud using Flask at 13.90.227.9
+- The FrontEnd was built using Facebook's ReactJS
+- The is on Azure is being done by Node's Express Server

 <h3 align=center>
  <img align=center width="20%" src="https://github.com/psifrous/Kryptonic/blob/master/images/prophet.png" />